 Impact Measurement Framework

-Measure the Impact of Skills-Based Practices to Advance DEI Goals
+Measure the Impact of Skills-First Talent Practices to Advance Hiring Goals

-Companies need a way to understand how their skills-based practices lead to greater diversity, equity and inclusion across their companies, especially for candidates and employees without four-year degrees, who have historically lacked access to economic opportunity and mobility.
+Companies need a way to understand how their skills-first talent practices lead to stronger workforces, especially for candidates and employees without four-year degrees, who have historically lacked access to economic opportunity and mobility.
 To address this issue, Grads of Life and the Business Roundtable co-led a working group of 12 companies that are a part of the Multiple Pathways Initiative.
 Over the course of a year, this cohort of thought leaders and stakeholders built a comprehensive framework.

-Our Impact Measurement Framework fosters a holistic view of impact and offers specific metrics companies can begin tracking to evaluate the impact their skills-based practices have on their employees, their business, and society broadly.
-Built in collaboration with the Business Roundtable, we have also developed an Impact Measurement Playbook, which gives companies a starting point to implement the framework and evaluate the impact of their skills-based practices.
-Explore the playbook!
+Our Impact Measurement Framework fosters a holistic view of impact and offers specific metrics companies can begin tracking to evaluate the impact their skills-first practices have on their employees, their business, and society broadly.
+Built in collaboration with the Business Roundtable, we have also developed an Impact Measurement Playbook, which gives companies a starting point to implement the framework and evaluate the impact of their skills-first practices.

-Measuring impact gives companies quantifiable evidence that skills-based practices are strengthening business performance, making it an effective way to garner leadership support.
+Measuring impact gives companies quantifiable evidence that skills-first practices are strengthening business performance, making it an effective way to garner leadership support.

-Numbers tells a story and measuring skills-based practices allows companies to tell the story of DEI impact in compelling ways to both external and internal stakeholders.
+Numbers tells a story and measuring skills-first practices allows companies to tell the story of impact in compelling ways to both external and internal stakeholders.

 Our Framework Advisors